elasticio/sphereio-component/README.md

 * It's open source project distributed under Apache License, Version 2.0
 * It has a modular structure (core, code generator, UI, etc)
 * It has a significant traction and community acceptance

 We believe that even if you don't use Swagger right now for documentaiton of your REST API you might benifit from it in the long-term e.g. from Swagger Code Generation.

 ## Contract

+All information required for new API to appear on elastic.io platform should be stored in Git repository, just like this one on Github :).
+It need to satisfy following requirements:
+* It should have an *index* document called ```/api-docs.json```, typical Swagger structure that declares an entry point and references individual *resource* description files.
+* It should have an icon called ```/logo.png```.
+This logo should be 64x64 pixels large and have a transparent background.

+That's more or less it.